Wastexin/CQU-OPVP/README.md

-# a machine learning application to predict OPV
+# A machine learning application to predict OPV
+## undergraduate graduation design